chrishewlings/mdwiki/en/pages/school/COMP348/Prolog Overview.md

 - When an instantiation is found, Prolog **resolves** to a new query.
 - When an atom from the query has been unified with the head of a rule, resolution replaces the atom with the **body** of the rule and applies the substitution to the new query.

+### Function purity

+A function is **pure**, if:

+1. It always evaluates to the same result, given the same arguments.
+2. The evaluation does not cause any semantically observable side effect or output.

+Ex. `print()` causes an output, `today()` returns a different value at different times, so both are impure.

 ## Variables

 - Variables always start with `_` or a capital letter